Rmanamr/CMD-geometric-shapes-Python/README.md

 # shapes-python
 Object oriented shape class and subclasses, enter the shape's name, color and other attributes  to construct them and calculate the area and perimeter

+Feel free to contact me at:
+@ armanazarnik@gmail.com